rpkrupali1/News4U/readme.md

 # News 4 U

-## Pupose
+## Purpose
 Build news website to display news headlines and news based on user input

 ## Site Details
 As soon as user launches website then :
-- User will side navigation on left to search news by keyword
+- User will use side navigation on left to search news by keyword
 - In middle of screen user will see subtitle as "TOP 10 US Headlines"
 - User will see top 10 US headlines in English